How to uninstall a program you cannot uninstall

 Uninstallers for other applications

 There are also other applications difficult to uninstall.
-For example the Nero Suite has so many controllers and modules that when removed via the conventional uninstaller of the suite, there are always certain files that remain in your hard disk, thus its complete uninstallation becomes almost an impossible task to perform.
+For example, the Nero Suite has so many controllers and modules that when removed via the conventional uninstaller of the suite, there are always certain files that remain in your hard disk, thus its full uninstallation becomes almost an impossible task.

 Java virtual machines uninstaller: Javara

-In case all the aforementioned uninstallers failed; there is a rather more hardcore remover which also checks the Windows Registry in order to find files or information related to the program you want to remove.
-Since it is a risky operation, Revo first creates a restoration backup of the system, just in case, before proceeding with uninstalling process.
-Anyway it is recommended to read the instructions or manual before using it; so use it carefully and at your own risk.
+In case all the aforementioned uninstallers fail, there is a rather more hardcore remover which also checks the Windows Registry, in order to find files or information related to the program you want to remove.
+Since it is a risky operation, Revo first creates a restoration backup of the system, just in case, before proceeding with the uninstalling process.
+Anyway, it is recommended to read the instructions or user guide before using it, so use it carefully and at your own risk.

 After removing a program with its own uninstaller, Revo will look for remaining files and information related to the application you want to get rid of.
 Once they are found, Revo shows them in the screen.
-Most of the time if a registry key containing an explicit reference to the program in question is found it is recommended to remove it.
-But attention, if you are not sure about its relationship with the application you want to uninstall do not delete it.
+Most of the time, if a registry key containing an explicit reference to the program in question is found, it is recommended to remove it.
+However, if you are not sure about its relationship with the application you want to uninstall do not delete it, just in case.